Skip to content

 Outside Walls

 As you walk around the house, check the walls on the exterior.
 Are there missing bricks?
 Missing Siding?
 Crumbling trim around windows are doors?
-Do you need to paint the outside?
-Once you’ve answered these questions, you can ballpark a cost and add it to the running Total.
+Do you need a new coat of paint on the outside?
+Once you’ve answered these questions, you can ballpark a cost and add it to the running total.

 Quickly Walk Through the House